Nerajno/Daily_dashboard/README.md

 ### Learning Goals
 - [ ] Refresh knowledge on React, components, and work with hooks.
-- [ ] Build a basic CRUD web app using React
+- [x] Build a basic CRUD web app using React
 - [ ] Use material UI to style components.
 - [ ] Create cards that flips when selected showing more information.
 - [ ] Make it mobile responsive.
 - [ ] Create a blog post about building it.
 - [ ] Integrate  unit testing.
-- [ ] Integrate the ability to

 ### Core Technical Concepts/Inspiration
 - Why does it exist?